- Pets and Animals»

 However, my dog´s problem was not just submission and he still dribbled at times.
 What else could be done?

-Some dogs are just going to grow out of this, but in the meantime there are behaviorists that recommend that the dog be removed from the area where he is over-stimulated.
-Since my dog was able to go from sleeping to dribbling in 0.001 seconds, and I did not want to banish him from the couch, our social area, I knew I had a problem on my hands.
+My dog was able to go from sleeping to dribbling in 0.001 seconds, and I did not want to banish him from the couch, our social area, I knew I had a problem on my hands.

 How could I make him less excited when he was stimulated?

+- Discover any means to condition him to the stimulus.
 When the doorbell rang and one of the neighborhood kids came I sis nor speak to him but picked him up and carried him to the laundry room.
 I asked the visitors to ignore my dog until I had put him away.
 This was not an easy thing to do since all of the visitors wanted to pet my friendly little white dust mop!

+- Convince your dog to ignore the stimulus.
 After about five minutes he would calm down again and I could open the laundry room and let him out to greet the visitor.
 After that he would jump back on the back of the couch.

 This is definitely the best method to get excitement urination under control.
 If the dog does not get excited he can handle new experiences quite well, and the extra work will pay off in a lot less time cleaning, and maybe keep you from having to buy a new couch!